unicodeee/cada/README.md

    cd cada-app
    ```

-3. Run Docker Compose to build and start both services (backend and PostgreSQL):
+3. Run Docker Compose to build and start both services (Next.js and PostgreSQL):
    ```bash
    docker-compose up --build
    ```

 This command will:
 - Start a PostgreSQL database on port `5432`.
-- Start the Kotlin backend on port `8080`, connected to the PostgreSQL database.
+- Start the Next.js app (acting as both frontend and backend) on port `3000`, connected to the PostgreSQL database.

-### Frontend Setup (Svelte)
+### Next.js Setup (Frontend and Backend)

-If you need to work with the frontend (Svelte), follow these steps:
+If you need to work with the frontend and backend in the same project, follow these steps:

 1. **Install Node.js** (if not already installed):
    ```bash